-for any $\xi \in W^{4,p}(\Sigma,\rel^n)$, which proves - again on account of estimate \eqref{long.time.esimate.G.2} - that the linear operators $G^{F_0}(t,s):L^p(\Sigma,\rel^n) \longrightarrow L^p(\Sigma,\rel^n)$ in \eqref{fundament.G.map} are the unique continuous linear extensions of the linear operators
+for any $\xi \in W^{4,p}(\Sigma,\rel^n)$, which proves - again on account of estimate (\ref{long.time.esimate.G.2}) - that the linear operators $G^{F_0}(t,s):L^p(\Sigma,\rel^n) \longrightarrow L^p(\Sigma,\rel^n)$ in (\ref{fundament.G.map}) are the unique continuous linear extensions of the linear operators

 induced by the Fr\'echet derivative $D_F\PP^*(\,\cdot\,,s,\PP^*(s,0,F_0))$, from $W^{4,p}(\Sigma,\rel^n)$ to $L^p(\Sigma,\rel^n)$, for every $0\leq s \leq t \leq T$.
-Finally, combining this insight with formula (\ref{semigroup.property}), we verify immediately, that the family of linear operators $[(t,s) \mapsto D_F\PP^*(t,s,\PP^*(s,0,F_0))]$ has the asserted semigroup property \eqref{semigroup.property.b} both on $W^{4,p}(\Sigma,\rel^n)$ and on $L^{p}(\Sigma,\rel^n)$. \item[5)] For ease of notation we introduce the abbreviation
+Finally, combining this insight with formula (\ref{semigroup.property}), we verify immediately, that the family of linear operators $[(t,s) \mapsto D_F\PP^*(t,s,\PP^*(s,0,F_0))]$ has the asserted semigroup property (\ref{semigroup.property.b}) both on $W^{4,p}(\Sigma,\rel^n)$ and on $L^{p}(\Sigma,\rel^n)$. \item[5)] For ease of notation we introduce the abbreviation

-for every pair of times $t_2 \geq t_1$ in $[0,T]$, and we know from the fourth part of this theorem, that these are linear operators mapping $W^{4,p}(\Sigma,\rel^n)$ into itself - induced by the unique strict solutions of Cauchy problem \eqref{initial.value.A.2} - which can be uniquely and continuously extended to $L^{p}(\Sigma,\rel^n)$ by the parabolic fundamental solution $\{G^{F_0}(t,s)\}_{s\leq t}$ to Cauchy problem \eqref{initial.value.A.3}, so that we shall simply write in the sequel:
+for every pair of times $t_2 \geq t_1$ in $[0,T]$, and we know from the fourth part of this theorem, that these are linear operators mapping $W^{4,p}(\Sigma,\rel^n)$ into itself - induced by the unique strict solutions of Cauchy problem (\ref{initial.value.A.2}) - which can be uniquely and continuously extended to $L^{p}(\Sigma,\rel^n)$ by the parabolic fundamental solution $\{G^{F_0}(t,s)\}_{s\leq t}$ to Cauchy problem (\ref{initial.value.A.3}), so that we shall simply write in the sequel:

 for $t_2 \geq t_1$ in $[0,T]$.
-We shall note here, that the notation introduced in line \eqref{new.starting.time} is a slight abuse of our original notation, but this abbreviation will not cause any confusion in the sequel, because from the very beginning the flow line $\PP^*(\,\cdot\,,0,F_0)$ of the flow \eqref{de_Turck_equation} was supposed to start moving in the immersion $F_0$ at time $t=0$, and not at any later time $t_1>0$.
-Now, since the linear operators in line \eqref{Frechet.L.p} are densely defined in $L^{p}(\Sigma,\rel^n)$ and continuous w.r.t. the $L^{p}$-norm on both sides of \eqref{Frechet.L.p}, they are especially closed operators in $L^{p}(\Sigma,\rel^n)$, for every pair $t_2 \geq t_1$ in $[0,T]$.
-Theorem 5.29 in Chapter III of \cite{Kato} therefore guarantees, that every operator in line \eqref{Frechet.L.p} has a uniquely determined maximal, densely defined and closed linear adjoint operator in $(L^{p}(\Sigma,\rel^n))^*$:
+We shall note here, that the notation introduced in line (\ref{new.starting.time}) is a slight abuse of our original notation, but this abbreviation will not cause any confusion in the sequel, because from the very beginning the flow line $\PP^*(\,\cdot\,,0,F_0)$ of equation (\ref{de_Turck_equation}) was supposed to start moving in the immersion $F_0$ at time $t=0$, and not at any later time $t_1>0$.
+Now, since the linear operators in line (\ref{Frechet.L.p}) are well-defined in entire $L^{p}(\Sigma,\rel^n)$ and continuous w.r.t. the $L^{p}$-norm on both sides of (\ref{Frechet.L.p}), they are especially closed linear operators in $L^{p}(\Sigma,\rel^n)$, for every pair $t_2 \geq t_1$ in $[0,T]$.
+Theorem 5.29 in Chapter III of \cite{Kato} therefore guarantees, that every operator in line (\ref{Frechet.L.p}) has a uniquely determined maximal, densely defined and closed linear adjoint operator in $(L^{p}(\Sigma,\rel^n))^*$: